ExpressLRS/Docs/docs/quick-start/receivers/rx-bootloader.md

 Unplug the receiver, and your bootloader is flashed.

+!!! info "FYI"
+    You only need to flash the Bootloader ONCE.
+After it's flashed into the receiver, you **don't** have to reflash it in every update.

 ## Troubleshooting No Sync

 - Setting the External RF module to `PPM` mode helps.